 Emotional intelligence is integrated into everyday decisions that employers take like promoting, hiring or firing employees.
-In many companies, hiring managers tend to study the emotional intelligence of the candidates by asking them specific questions so as to identify those who have a higher degree of EI.
+In many companies, hiring managers tend to study the emotional intelligence of the candidates by asking them specific questions to identify those who have a higher degree of EI.
 Moreover, hiring managers also determine the emotional intelligence of their current employees for understanding their leadership potential.

 If you want to land yourself in a higher position, having the right academic background, certifications, as well as professional experiences, are obviously necessary, however, if you want to become successful further and move onto management positions, than emotional intelligence is your key.
-It has been researched that managers who have higher levels of emotional intelligence rate higher in job satisfaction and lower in turnover rates.
+It has been researched that managers who have higher levels of emotional intelligence rate better in job satisfaction and lower in turnover rates.
 If you have a career plan that aims at a leadership position than emotional intelligence can make you more productive and happier in your work.

 Although emotional intelligence may not be crucial for every type of job, however, it is considered to be a vital attribute for most people that are in leadership positions.
-In order to become effective leaders, supervisors, managers and other figures having authorities need to work productively with people working with or under them.
+To become effective leaders, supervisors, managers and other figures having authorities need to work productively with people working with or under them.
 A good leader has the trait of creating that type of work environment where every employee is motivated towards their work.

-1. Rigidity: If you are inflexible in your approach or thinking, or you have the opinion that your decision is the best and the right one, you are certainly not a team player.
+1. Rigidity: If you are inflexible in your approach or thinking, or you have the opinion that your decision is the best and the right one, you are surely not a team player.
 In the professional environment within companies these days, being a team player is necessary.

 2. Insensitivity: If you are insensitive, then you are considered to be uncaring.
-Moreover, your co-workers will less likely be willing to work with you or offer you any type of help.
+Moreover, your co-workers will less likely be willing to work with you or offer you any help.
 Also, if you are insensitive, you will also not serve to be a good leader.

-3. Selfishness: If you think that your agenda is the only that matters, that people will perceive you as selfish.
+3. Selfishness: If you think that your agenda is only that matters, that people will perceive you as selfish.
 To be a professional, it is important that you aim at a win-win situation whenever possible.